Want to save money on food shopping?

 - Waitrose and M&S have “basics style” ranges which are often cheaper or as cheap as in other places, so people shouldn’t just assume the budget places will be cheaper on everything.

-- Aldi and Lidl are definitely worth a look – they save money by only buying a couple of brands of each item, where bigger supermarkets have several.
+- Aldi and Lidl are definitely worth a look/ They buy select brands and lots of ‘similar own brand’ products.
 The upside of this is that they do extensive testing to see which of the many brands people think are the tastiest – so chances are, you’re getting the best anyway.